 - Enhanced repeat business; reputation of the organization.

-- Increased revenue & market share.
+- Increased revenue and market share.

 - Actively manage relationships with customers to achieve sustained success.